EscVM/OIDv4_ToolKit/README.md

    ```
 Peek inside the requirements file if you have everything already installed.
 Most of the dependencies are common libraries.

-## Launch the toolkit to check the available options
+## Launch the ToolKit to check the available options
 First of all, if you simply want a quick reminder of al the possible options given by the script, you can simply launch, from your console of choice, the [main.py](main.py).
 Remember to point always at the main directory of the project
    ```bash
    python3 main.py